-- (1) The Minister may - (a) with the approval of the court arrange for, or assist in arranging for, any child in the Minister's care to live outside Jersey; and - (b) with the approval of every person who has parental responsibility for the child arrange for, or assist in arranging for, any child not in the care of the Minister but looked after by the Minister to live outside Jersey. - (2) The court shall not give its approval under sub-paragraph (1)(a) unless it is satisfied that -

-- (a) it would be in the child's best interests to live outside Jersey; - (b) suitable arrangements have been, or will be, made for the child's reception and welfare in the country in which the child will live; - (c) the child has consented to living in that country except where - (i) the court is satisfied that the child does not have sufficient understanding to give or withhold his or her consent, and - (ii) the child is to live in the country concerned with a parent, guardian or other suitable person; and - (d) every person who has parental responsibility for the child has consented to the child living in that country except for a person whom the court is satisfied cannot be found, is incapable of consenting or is withholding his or her consent unreasonably. - (3) Article 40 of the Adoption (Jersey) Law 196143 (which restricts the removal of infants for adoption outside the British Islands) shall not apply in the case of any child who is to live outside the British Islands with the approval of the court given under this paragraph. - (4) Where the court gives its approval under this paragraph it may order that its decision is not to have effect - (a) where an appeal is made against the decision, during the period between the making of the decision and the determination of the appeal; and - (b) otherwise, during the period in which an appeal may be made against the decision.
+- (1) The Minister may - (a) with the approval of the court arrange for, or assist in arranging for, any child in the Minister's care to live outside Jersey; and - (b) with the approval of every person who has parental responsibility for the child arrange for, or assist in arranging for, any child not in the care of the Minister but looked after by the Minister to live outside Jersey. - (2) The court shall not give its approval under sub-paragraph (1)(a) unless it is satisfied that - (a) it would be in the child's best interests to live outside Jersey; - (b) suitable arrangements have been, or will be, made for the child's reception and welfare in the country in which the child will live; - (c) the child has consented to living in that country except where the court is satisfied that the child does not have sufficient understanding to give or withhold consent; and - (d) every person who has parental responsibility for the child has consented to the child living in that country except for a person whom the court is satisfied cannot be found, is incapable of consenting or is withholding his or her consent unreasonably. - (3) Article 40 of the Adoption (Jersey) Law 1961 (which restricts the removal of infants for adoption outside the British Islands) shall not apply in the case of any child who is to live outside the British Islands with the approval of the court given under this paragraph. - (4) Where the court gives its approval under this paragraph it may order that its decision is not to have effect -